History of the VIX

 Together with the provisioning of the second location a couple of major investments had to be made:

-- First of all the seasoned switching hardware was replaced and 2 new switches were put into production which were able to support connections at 1 gigabit/s speed (brand: Extreme Networks).
+- First of all the seasoned switching hardware was replaced and two new switches were put into production which were able to support connections at 1 Gigabit/s speed (brand: Extreme Networks).

 - Secondly, connectivity between the switches at the two exchange point locations was implemented by installing two separate pairs of dark fiber which are routed along completely separate physical paths.

-In retrospect, the decision to sign a contract with Interxion looks like a very sound decision because the collaboration since 2001 has always been very smooth and successful.
+In retrospect, the decision to sign a contract with Interxion proved to be a perfect choice, as the collaboration since 2001 has always been very smooth and successful.

 In parallel with working on implementing IPv6-based services for the Vienna University itself, and within ACOnet, the VIX started to offer support for exchanging IPv6-encoded packets between interested ISPs.
 In order to prevent interference with the IPv4-based production traffic, the IPv6-related connections were configured to use a dedicated VLAN.
 As IPv6 technology became more and more mature and operationally stable, the separate VLAN was retired.
 Since the beginning of 2005 ISPs are welcome to configure both IPv4 and IPv6 on their regular connections as a production service.

-As of 2006, the level of traffic across the exchange point is in the range of 1 Gigabyte per second, adding up to approximately 100 Terabyte per day.
-On a more general aspect, the amount of traffic exchanged roughly increases by a factor of 2 per year.
+As of 2006, the level of traffic across the exchange point was in the range of 1 Gigabyte per second, adding up to approximately 100 Terabyte per day.
+On a more general aspect, the amount of traffic exchanged roughly increased by a factor of 2 per year.